Parameters of Hecke algebras for Bernstein components of p-adic groups

+In the generality of Theorem \ref{thm:3.2} it is hard to make the integers $a_+, a$ and $a_-$ more explicit, since they depend in a very subtle way on the involved supercuspidal representations.
+If one restricts to specific classes of Bernstein components, more can be said about the Hecke algebra parameters.
+In particular, for the principal series representations of quasi-split classical groups the method in Paragraphs \ref{par:split} and \ref{par:quasisplit} yields the concrete $q$-parameters.

-We want to analyse the parity of $a$ and $a_-$.
-As explained in \cite[\S 1]{Hei1}, this boils down to comparing the Langlands parameter $\rho$ of a supercuspidal representation of $GL_k (F_\alpha)$ with the Langlands parameter of a supercuspidal representation of $H$ (a classical group of the same type as $G$).
+To check the integrality of the label functions $\lambda,\lambda^*$, we analyse the parity of $a$ and $a_-$.
+As explained in \cite[\S 1]{Hei1}, this boils down to comparing the Langlands parameter $\rho$ of a supercuspidal representation of $GL_k (F')$ with the Langlands parameter of a supercuspidal representation of $H$ (a classical group of the same type as $G$).

 For $G$ of Lie type $B_n, C_n, D_n$ or ${}^2 D_n$, $\rho$ is self-dual.
 Then $a$ is odd if and only if $\rho$ and the complex dual group $H^\vee$ of $H$ have the same type (orthogonal or symplectic).